open-energy-transition/form-energy-storage/documentation/11-baseline.rst

    :end-before: # docs

 The CO2 budget is derived from individual countries carbon emission targets for included sectors excluding domestic transport emissions from scope
 This means that the total budget is 315.4 MtCO2.
-The complete calculation can be seen in the `Assumption processing <https://open-energy-transition.github.io/form-energy-storage/22-co2_calculation.html>`_ section.
+The complete calculation can be seen in the `Carbon Emission Calculation <https://open-energy-transition.github.io/form-energy-storage/22-co2_calculation.html>`_ section.

 ``electricity``
 ===============